This calculator can be used as a rough guide, subject to the eligibility criteria described below.

 - your household is located in an area that traditionally has had low levels of participation in higher education as defined by the Office for Students.
-A list of postcodes and their classification by participation (POLAR4) can be found on the Office for Students website.
-Awards are made to students who fall into POLAR4 quintiles 1 and 2 and who are under 21 on 25 September 2023, who also meet other eligibility criteria, and students who fall into any POLAR4 quintile and who are over 21 on 25 September 2023, who also meet other eligibility criteria.
+A list of postcodes and their classification by participation (TUNDRA) can be found on the Office for Students website.

-- your household is located in an area that traditionally has had high proportion of children aged 0 to 15 living in income deprived areas across England.
-A list of postcodes and their classification (IDACI) can be found on the Government Website.
-Awards are made to students who fall into IDACI quintile 1 and who are under 21 on 25 September 2023, who also meet other eligibility criteria, and students who fall into any IDACI quintile and who are over 21 on the 25 September 2023, who also meet other eligibility criteria.
+- your household is located in an area that traditionally has had high proportion of children aged 0 to 15 living in income deprived areas across England (IDACI Q1).
+A list of postcodes and their classification can be found on the Government Website.

-- you are in receipt of the Disabled Students' Allowances
+- you are in receipt of the Disabled Students' Allowance.

 - you are a Care Leaver under 25.
 You will need to apply to, and be approved for, the care leavers package before you will be considered for the KFSP